 It is important to understand that Mormons use many of the terms that Christians use, such as salvation, justification, heaven, and others.
 But their definitions are quite different from the biblical definitions we are familiar with.
 For instance, Mormons say they believe in salvation by grace through faith in Christ.
-But their idea of salvation is inclusive—everyone has been saved by Christ so that they will live eternally, but it is each person’s works which will determine where they will spend eternity and the extent of their eternal blessings.
+But their idea of salvation is inclusive—everyone has been saved by Christ so that they will live eternally, but it is each person’s works that will determine where they will spend eternity and the extent of their eternal blessings (Articles of Faith, p.
+78–79; Mormon Doctrine, p.
+348).
 Clearly, salvation as the Bible explains it is not the same as the Mormon idea of salvation.
 This is why arguing doctrine with a Mormon is rarely successful.